 - A generalization of weighted least squares is to allow the regression errors to be correlated with one another in addition to having different variances.
 This leads to generalized least squares, in which various forms of nonconstant variance can be modeled.

 - For some applications, we can explicitly model the variance as a function of the mean, E(Y).
-This approach uses the framework of generalized linear models, which we discuss in Lesson 15.
+This approach uses the framework of generalized linear models, which we discuss in the optional content.

 One common way for the "independence" condition in a multiple linear regression model to fail is when the sample data have been collected over time and the regression model fails to effectively capture any time trends.
-In such a circumstance, the random errors in the model are often positively correlated over time, so that each random error is more likely to be similar to the previous random error that it would be if the random errors were independent of one another.
+In such a circumstance, the random errors in the model are often positively correlated over time, so each random error is more likely to be similar to the previous random error than it would be if the random errors were independent of one another.
 This phenomenon is known as autocorrelation (or serial correlation) and can sometimes be detected by plotting the model residuals versus time.
-We'll explore this further in Lesson 14.
+We'll explore this further in the optional content.

 When building a regression model, we don't want to include unimportant or irrelevant predictors whose presence can overcomplicate the model and increase our uncertainty about the magnitudes of the effects for the important predictors (particularly if some of those predictors are highly collinear).
 Such "overfitting" can occur the more complicated a model becomes and the more predictor variables, transformations, and interactions are added to a model.
 It is always prudent to apply a sanity check to any model being used to make decisions.
 Models should always make sense, preferably grounded in some kind of background theory or sensible expectation about the types of associations allowed between variables.
 Predictions from the model should also be reasonable (over-complicated models can give quirky results that may not reflect reality).